ucdavis-bioinformatics-training/2023-July-Introduction-To-Python-For-Bioinformatics/base/install.md

 Next, install VSCode.
 Go to the [VSCode home page](https://code.visualstudio.com/) and it should automatically detect your OS and give you a download link.
 You can also go to the [downloads page](https://code.visualstudio.com/#alt-downloads) and choose from there.

 Open VSCode.
 Go to the "View" menu and click on "Extensions".
-Search for "python" and install the python Intellisense extension.
+Search for "python" and install the python extension by Microsoft.

 ### For Macs